hyfshishen/SC25-VGC/README.md

 This section provides instructions on reproducing the main evaluation results for VGC.
 Since VGC is a GPU lossy compressor for single-precision and double-precision HPC datasets, the main evaluation for VGC is the **compression/decompression throughput** and **compression ratios**.
+For each main evaluation section, we provide a Python script to reproduce the whole results within only one command line effort.
 For other optional evaluations, reviewers can selectively execute them in Section 4.

 ### 3.1 Single-precision Throughput (Figure 12, Figure 13)